evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 ## The design

 Before I talk about code, I'll briefly talk about the design.
-First of all, the general UI of this blog was inspired by a newspaper layout:
+First of all, the general UI of this blog was inspired by newspapers layout:

 ![Newspaper](/newspaper.jpg)

 The whole design was made using [Sketch](https://www.sketch.com/).
-I usually follow these steps when I'm building some layout:
+I usually follow these steps when I'm building a layout:

 1. Do some research to find what I want.
 1. Create a wireframe for mobile and desktop.
 1. Create a _Styleguide_ page and...
-1. Define the color pallet that will be used in light and dark mode.
+1. Define the color pallet that will be used in light and dark (if exists) mode.
-1. Define the typography and the styles (like headline, subtitle, body, caption, etc.).
+1. Define the typography and its styles (like headline, subtitle, body, caption, etc.).
 1. Create an _Assets_ page and put everything that will be used there, like backgrounds and icons.
 1. Create a layout for mobile with less than 480px, then will expanding 'till desktop layout.

 ![Blog's layout](/blog-layout.jpg)

+Generally I change some things when I start to code and see the results on the browser.

 ---